 From heartwarming ballads to record-scratching hip hop numbers, from foot-tapping pop to hard rocking hallelujahs, it all happens on stage at Eurovision, making it a must-watch event.

-And with Australia’s very own Jessica Mauboy representing the Land Down Under at the song contest, you’ll want to wake up early and vote live.
+And with Australia’s very own Kate Miller-Heidke representing the Land Down Under at the semifinals of the song contest, you’ll want to wake up early and vote live.

 Eurovision is the longest running international televised song contest, bringing politics, extravagant stage sets, bizarre and glamorous costumes, and plenty of song and dance together in a fight to the glorious end.